GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/chapter_05/README.md

 - **Error Handling:** The code includes basic error handling, but it could be made more robust by handling specific error codes or messages from the API and providing more informative feedback to the user.
 - **Security:** The API key is currently hardcoded in the HTML file.
 For production, you should **never** expose your API key directly in client-side code.
 Instead, use a secure backend server to handle authentication and proxy requests to the API.
 - **Scalability:** This example is designed for a single user.
 For a multi-user scenario, you would need to manage multiple WebSocket connections and potentially use a server-side component to handle user sessions and routing.
-- **Audio Quality:** The audio quality depends on the microphone, network conditions, and the API's processing.
-You can experiment with different sample rates and chunk sizes, but these values are often constrained by the API's requirements and the need to balance latency and bandwidth.
+- **Audio Quality:** The audio quality depends on the microphone, network conditions, and the APIs processing.
+You can experiment with different sample rates and chunk sizes, but these values are often constrained by the APIs requirements and the need to balance latency and bandwidth.
 - **Network Latency:** Network latency can significantly impact the real-time performance of the application.
 There's no single solution to mitigate network latency, but using a server closer to the user's location and optimizing the audio processing pipeline can help.
 - **Audio Level:** There is a `gainNode` to allow for controlling the volume of the output audio in the `AudioStreamer`.
 This is not used yet but could be exposed to the user through the UI if needed.